Victoria Fu, MFA

 Scholarly and Creative Work

 Fu's solo exhibitions of films, drawings and photos in 2013-14 include: Marginal Utility in Philadelphia (Mar/Apr 2013), Flashpoint in Washington, D.C.
 (May/June 2013), Emerson Dorsch Gallery in Miami (Aug/Sept 2013), University Art Gallery at UC Irvine (Jan/Feb 2014) and Document in Chicago (Jan/Feb 2014).
 Her work is included in the group show, Approximately Infinite Universe at the Museum of Contemporary Art San Diego (June-Sept 2013).
 Her work has been reviewed in The New York Times, Boston Globe, Washington Post and featured in The Cinematic issue of ASPECT: The Chronicle of New Media Art.
 She is a 2013-15 Irvine Fellow at Montalvo Arts Center.

 For artist's website: http://www.victoriafu.com/

-The New Media courses focus on the representation of time in contemporary video art and experimental film.
+The Film/Video courses focus on the representation of time in contemporary video art and experimental film.
 They examine how the moving image aligns and differentiates itself from the other artistic disciplines and from cinema--and how artworks activate curatorial spaces for spectatorship.
 Instruction centers on producing and editing videos with unique consideration of time and narrative.
 Upper-level courses further expand definitions of time-based art--including sound art, media installation, performance, participatory forms and social practice.